bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 >
 >  on their site, removed them.  https://www.academia.edu/86012387/The_Rev_H_David_Sox_His_Intriguing_Role_in_the_Shrouds_C_14_Dating

+McCrone only had sticky tape given to him by Rogers, didn't examine the cloth itself.

+Maloney [wrote](https://www.academia.edu/40272184/The_Invisible_Reweave_and_Other_Challenges_to_the_Turin_Shrouds_C_14_Medieval_Dating_A_Review):  "There is now a new way of looking at the presence of that madder rose.
+Although this is some distance from the “Raes Corner” such trace amounts can now be conjectured to explain the dye that was used, along with the aluminum mordant and the gum arabic as a binder to create the wash to finish the re-weave.
+Thus, it may now be seen not as a contaminant from an artist’s studio, but rather a contaminant from the weaver’s workshop."

+"Walter McCrone was not a direct participant in our research nor did he ever examine (or even see) the actual Shroud." https://www.shroud.com/pdfs/answering.pdf

+"Walter never corrected the mistaken assumption that he was a member of STURP and even contributed to that assumption with some of the articles he wrote" https://www.shroud.com/pdfs/lionsden.pdf

+"Was McCrone a member of STURP?
+No!
+Despite the fact that McCrone claimed that he was a member, he never was.
+He wrote that he had been "drummed out" of the group because they did not like his conclusions.
+It is true that they did not like his conclusions.
+They were absurd in light of all the evidence gathered in Turin.
+But McCrone had refused to agree to STURP’s professional standards agreement including non-disclosure.
+He was thus not accepted as part of STURP."  https://shroudstory.com/2011/12/14/forensic-chemistry-handbook-an-embarrassingly-unscientific-chapter/

 ### How are non-STURP members getting shroud fibers to study?

 The shroud’s official custodian, Archbishop Cesare Nosiglia of Turin claimed in 2013: